...

 What is the best career to start at 30?

-Except according to Career Karma, which states, “Some of the best careers to transition into at 30 are web developer, financial analyst, physician assistant, teacher, and business manager.”
+Career Karma states, “Some of the best careers to transition into at 30 are web developer, financial analyst, physician assistant, teacher, and business manager.”

-But aside from that, being 30 does not predispose you to be interested in any of those things.
+Being 30 does not predispose you to be interested in any of that.

-The best career to start at 30 is the one you’re most interested in, and that meets the requirements most important to you (salary, hours, values, etc).
+The best position or industry to start at 30?
+It’s the one you’re most interested in, that meets the requirements most important to you (salary, hours, values, etc).
+That’s it!

 Is 37 too old to start a new career?

-When you Google “changing careers in late 30s,” you may see many of those exact questions pop up verbatim in the “People also ask” box.
+When you Google “career change 30s” or “changing careers in late 30s,” you’ll see those exact questions pop up.

-It’s clear we don’t trust our guts, talents, and skills to take us to the next level, without a little validation.
+It’s clear we don’t trust ourselves to get to the next level.
+At least, not without a little validation.
+So, here’s your daily dose:

-YOUR NEW CAREER PATH IS WAITING, NO MATTER WHAT TYPE OF 30-SOMETHING YOU ARE!
-(And beyond — but that’s a story for another blog post.)
+YOUR NEW CAREER IS WAITING, NO MATTER WHAT 30-SOMETHING YOU ARE!

-Whether you believe in dream jobs, want better work-life balance, or just don’t want to stay in the same industry throughout your 30s, 40s, 50s, and into retirement — your career aspirations are valid.
+Whether you believe in dream jobs, want better balance between work and life, or just don’t want to stay with the same company or industry into retirement — your aspirations are valid.
+The ideal time for a change is whenever you say it is.
+And it’s never too late.

 Scroll to Top